Church Tourism Resources in Britain

 Scotland Churches Trust

 Encourages people to visit Scotland's churches and chapels.
-Very good database of churches with historic overviews of each property.
+A very good database of churches with historical overviews of each property.

 Small Pilgrim Places